GRB 230204B: GIT Discovery of a Fast Fading Afterglow Associated with an Energetic GRB from a Massive-Star Progenitor: Prompt emission: analysis

-\vbdone For the Band model, $\alpha$ ranges from the hard ($ -0.002$) to soft ($ -0.97$) spectrum with mean of $-0.62$.
-The spectrum is the hardest in bin-1, indicating optical thick emission.
-The harder spectra (higher values of $\alpha$ in the first three bins) indicate the presence of a BB component, with the spectrum softening through the episode due to expansion of the photosphere \citep{2011ApJ...730..141Z, Ryde_2010}.
-The peak energy tracks the light curve intensity, ranging from ($211 \pm 23$~keV) to ($970 \pm 108$~keV), with a peak in the bin-8 of episode~3. $\beta$ ranges from $-3.39$ to $-2.15$.
-Top three panels in Figure~\ref{fig:tr_flux_evolution} show the evolution of the flux and spectral parameters obtained from the Band model across the bins.
+\vbdone In the Band model, the parameter $\alpha_{\rm p}$ varies from a hard spectrum value of $-0.002$ to a soft spectrum value of $-0.97$, with an average of $-0.62$.
+The spectrum is hardest in bin 1, which indicates optically thick emission.
+The harder spectra, represented by higher values of $\alpha_{\rm p}$ in the first three bins, suggest the presence of a BB component.
+As the episode progresses, the spectrum softens due to the expansion of the photosphere and the dominance of the nonthermal component \citep{Ryde_2010, 2011ApJ...730..141Z}.
+The parameter $E_{\rm p}$ tracks the light curve intensity, ranging from 211~($\pm 23$) to 970~($\pm 108$)~keV, with the highest value in bin 8 of Episode~3.
+The parameter $\beta_{\rm p}$ ranges from $-3.39$ to $-2.15$.
+The top three panels in Figure~\ref{fig:tr_flux_evolution} illustrate the evolution of flux and spectral parameters derived from the Band model across the bins.

-\vbdone For the PL+BB model, the power-law index $\Gamma$ lies in the range from $-1.4$ to $-1.7$, while the BB temperature $kT$ ranges from $39.6 \pm 2.5 ~\mathrm{keV}$ to $121 \pm 7~\mathrm{keV}$.
+\vbdone For the PL+BB model, the PL index $\Gamma_{\rm PL}$ lies in the range from $-1.4$ to $-1.7$, while the BB temperature ($kT$) ranges from 39.6~($\pm 2.5$) to 121~($\pm 7$)~keV.
 Both the peak energy and the BB temperature broadly track the intensity of the light curve and show a similar trend.
 We find that while the PL contributes more than half the flux in the full 10~keV--38~MeV range, the BB component dominates in the 10--1000~keV range (bottom four panels in Figure~\ref{fig:tr_flux_evolution}).

-While \cite{2024arXiv241218152G} also reports the presence of a thermal component using both Band+BB and CPL+BB models, we find that the PL+BB formulation is statistically favored across most time bins and yields better-constrained parameters, making it more suitable for probing the physical properties of the jet, as discussed in \S\ref{sec:photospheric}.
+In contrast to the work of G26, which focused on Band and CPL models for their time-resolved analysis, our findings suggest that the PL+BB model is statistically preferred in most time bins.
+This model yields better constraints on the parameters, making it more suitable for exploring the photospheric emission and the physical properties of the jet.